how to write a book reviewHow to Write a Book Review: A Complete UK Guide

+Learning how to write a book review is an essential skill for UK university students.
 An academic book review does far more than summarise a book — it critically evaluates the author's argument, evidence and contribution to the field.
 UK tutors set reviews to test whether you can read analytically and judge scholarship, not just report content.
 This complete guide explains the difference between a summary and a review, how to structure one, what to evaluate, and how to write a balanced critical judgement.

 Summary vs Review